khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 #### Titles

-- The alert title should convey to the user what has happened- clarifying what event triggered the alert.
+- Alert titles are optional.
+When used, they should convey to the user what event triggered the alert.
-- Keep these brief and ideally to a single line for example a sentence or a sentence fragment.
+- Be brief.
+Keep titles to a single line by utilizing a sentence fragment.
 - Avoid using punctuation such as periods, commas, or semicolons.
 - Use a full stop only when the title is a full sentence.
-- Alert titles are optional.

 #### Body copy

-- Alert body copy should clarify to the user what they need to do- providing next steps, troubleshooting actions, or links needed for the user to learn about or remedy the event that triggered the alert.
+- Alert body copy should clarify to the user what they need to do.
+For example, providing next steps, troubleshooting actions, or links needed for the user to learn about or remedy the event that triggered the alert.
 - Avoid paraphrasing the title if one is included.
 Write the body copy as if the title was the first sentence of this message.
-- Keep these to one or two sentences when possible.
+- Keep to one or two sentences when possible.
 - Use sentence case and appropriate punctuation.